Danjb1/open-rival/image-extractor/README.md

 ## Run

-Run the executable, and the images will be extracted to an "images" directory.
+Run the executable, and the images will be extracted to an "images" directory (this may need to be created).

 ## Palettes

+Some images have parts that can change colour, for example units that change colour based on their team.
+This program specifies which colours from the game's palette should be used for these parts.

+A visual representation of the game's palette is available [here](palette.png).

-The game's palettes were extracted from a 24-bit screenshot taken using DxWnd.
-The palette was exported using Photoshop to an ACT file, and converted to text by running `convert_palette.py`.
+The palette was captured in a 24-bit screenshot taken using DxWnd.
+This was exported to an ACT file using Photoshop, and converted to text by running [this script](convert_palette.py).

+The team colours start at index 160:

+    160 - Red
+    166 - Cyan
+    172 - Green
+    178 - Yellow
+    184 - Orange
+    190 - Violet
+    196 - Blue
+    202 - Black